mloughran/em-hiredis/README.md

     gem install bundler
     bundle

-To run all the tests:
+To run all the tests (WARNING: The tests call flushall on db 9):

     bundle exec rake